Automatic Cardioverter Defibrillator Implantation

 Description of the Procedure TOP

 A wire, called a lead, will be threaded through a vein in the upper chest to the heart.
-An x-ray monitor will be used to watch the lead move through the vein to the heart.
+X-rays will be used to watch the lead move through the vein to the heart.
 The signals between the heart and the ICD will be carried on this lead.

 Immediately After Procedure TOP